How to Install a Fish Finder on a Pontoon Boat

 Step 7: Tie Into the Power

 Fish finder manufacturers do something funny with fish finders.
 They usually only give you about 5' (1.5 meters) of electrical cord to go from the power source up to the fish finder.
 Yet, they usually instruct you to tie the power into the battery, which is usually at the back of the boat by the engine.
 Obviously, that's not long enough.

 Fortunately, there's a better install method that won't require you to run a wire clear back to the battery, and will give added protection.

 Option 1: Use the fuse box

-On my boat, I found that the factory had installed a fuse box with three accessory power fuses, and had empty connectors coming off the box.
+On my boat, I found that the factory had installed a fuse box with three accessory power fuses and had empty connectors coming off the box.
 This made it incredibly easy to tap into.
-If you aren’t as lucky, you just might need a little electrical help from someone in the know, or you could choose option 2.
+If you aren't as lucky, you just might need a little electrical help from someone in the know, or you could choose option two.